XeroxDev/help.xeroxdev.de/loupedeck/speedtest/home.md

 # 2. What is this Plugin?
 This Loupedeck Plugin allows you to control the test your internet connection.
 It shows Ping, download and upload speed

-# 3. Supported operation systems
+# 3. Supported operating systems
 - [X] Windows
 - [ ] Mac